Transparent Trade-offs between Properties of Explanations: Additional Transductive Setting Results

-Below we have additional results for polynomials and periodic functions in 3, 5, and 7 dimensions.
-We show that our method consistently provides optimal explanations with options to manage the trade-off between faithfulness and robustness.
-In contrast LIME and SmoothGrad are either providing explanations that are less optimal or they do not provide options to manage trade off between properties.
-For three-dimensional inputs, we sampled 100 points from an equally spaced grid within the range [-5, 5].
-For five- and seven-dimensional inputs, we uniformly sampled points from the same range.
+Below we have additional results for polynomials and periodic functions for $D=10$.
+We show that our method consistently provides optimal explanations with an option to control the trade-off between faithfulness and robustness.
+For $D=10$ inputs, we randomly sampled 100 points from a uniform distribution \( U(-5, 5) \).

-Note: The following shows how the functions in the main text correspond to the functions in the appendix. \begin{itemize} \item Quasi-Periodic function 1- Quasi Periodic function with sine \item Quasi-Periodic function 2 - Quasi Periodic function with linear term\textcolor{red} \item Quasi-Periodic function 4 - Quasi Periodic function with quadratic term \end{itemize}